objcio/articles/2014-09-10-functional-swift-apis.md

 ---

 When it comes to designing APIs, a lot of common patterns and best practices have evolved over the years.
-If nothing else, we always had lots of examples to draw from in the from of Apple's Foundation, Cocoa, Cocoa Touch, and other frameworks.
+If nothing else, we always had lots of examples to draw from in the form of Apple's Foundation, Cocoa, Cocoa Touch, and many other frameworks.
 Undoubtedly, there are still ambiguities and there's always room for discussion about how an API for a certain use case should ideally look like.
 Nevertheless, the general patterns have become pretty much second nature to many Objective-C developers.

 With this year's emergence of Swift designing an API poses much more questions than before.
 For the most part, we could just keep doing what we've been doing and translate existing approaches to Swift.
-But that's not doing justice to the capabilities Swift has over Objective-C. To quote Swift's creator, [Chris Lattner](https://twitter.com/clattner_llvm):
+But that's not doing justice to the added capabilities of Swift compared to Objective-C. To quote Swift's creator, [Chris Lattner](https://twitter.com/clattner_llvm):

 > [...]
 Swift dramatically expands the design space through the introduction of generics and functional programming concepts.